Antolin Oreta III

-Antolin "Lenlen" Aquino Oreta III (born September 16, 1971), is a Filipino politician who served as a member of House of Representatives representing the Lone District of Malabon since 2025 and formerly served mayor of Malabon from 2012 to 2022 as Vice Mayor from 2010 up until his succession as mayor.
-He is the son of former Senator Tessie Aquino-Oreta.
+Antolin "Lenlen" Aquino Oreta III (born September 16, 1971), is a Filipino politician who has served as a member of the House of Representatives representing the at-large district of Malabon since 2025.
+He was mayor of Malabon from 2012 to 2022 and Vice Mayor from 2010 up until his succession as mayor.
+He is the son of former senator Tessie Aquino-Oreta.

 Early life and education

 Oreta was born on September 16, 1971, as the second of the four children of businessman Antolin Oreta Jr. and former senator Tessie Aquino-Oreta.
 He completed his elementary and secondary education at the Ateneo de Manila University in Manila.
-He earned his bachelor's degree in Japanese Studies at Sophia University in Tokyo.
+He earned a bachelor's science degree in Japanese Studies and Business at Sophia University in Tokyo.

-Career

 Professional career

-Before he enter the world of politics, Oreta III worked as an Associate for Keppel Securities from 1995 to 1997 and Assistant Vice President Dealer at Merrill Lynch.
+Before entering politics, Oreta had a minor acting role in the 1989 film Dear Diary.
+He worked as an Associate for Keppel Securities from 1995 to 1997 and Assistant Vice President Dealer at Merrill Lynch.
 He also became Dealer and Vice President for Finance at ABN-AMRO Securities and Intra Strata Assurance Corporation consecutively.